lab1092/blender-manual_ja/manual/modeling/meshes/editing/basics/mirror.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
    | Menu:     :menuselection:`Mesh  --> Symmetrize`

-The :guilabel:`Symmetrize` tool is a quick way to make a mesh symmetrical.
+The *Symmetrize* tool is a quick way to make a mesh symmetrical.
-:guilabel:`Symmetrize` works by cutting the mesh at the pivot point of the object, and mirroring over the geometry in the specified axis, and merges the two halves together (if they are connected)
+*Symmetrize* works by cutting the mesh at the pivot point of the object, and mirroring over the geometry in the specified axis, and merges the two halves together (if they are connected)